Codebases That Improve Themselves

 Yupa fingerprints your connected repos — scanning dependencies, frameworks, and architecture.
 When new concepts are extracted from articles, Claude Haiku scores each concept against each repo on a 0-100 scale, filtering by language compatibility first.
 Only matches scoring 60+ get auto-generated specs.
 30-60 appear in your digest for manual review.

-A Yupa spec is a structured PRD generated by Claude Sonnet.
-It includes: what changed in the ecosystem, a concrete integration plan with specific files and imports, dependencies to add or remove, risks and unknowns, and discovery keywords for further research.
-Every claim cites the original source article via the Anthropic Citations API — no hallucinations.
+A Yupa spec is a structured PRD.
+It covers what changed in the ecosystem, a concrete integration plan with specific files and imports, dependencies to add or remove, risks and unknowns, and discovery keywords for further research.
+Every claim cites the original source article directly.

 Yupa is transparent about costs.
 Concept matching via Claude Haiku costs approximately $0.001 per match.
 Spec generation via Claude Sonnet costs approximately $0.05 per spec.
 You can also use a local LLM via Ollama to eliminate API costs entirely.
 Yupa is currently in private beta with free early access.